Find advice and answers from our support team fast or get in touch

 Common Transit Convention (CTC) allows quicker movement of goods across the borders of common transit countries.
 The common transit countries are EU member states, Iceland, Norway, Liechtenstein, Switzerland, Turkey, North Macedonia, Serbia.
 The customs declaration and payment of customs duty needs to be paid only when the goods reach final destination.
 This facilitates cash flow benefits and reduces administrative burdens.

 Yes, the companies need to mandatorily report Person with Significant Control (PSC) changes to Companies House as and when they happen.
-Beside reporting changes to Companies House, companies are also required to maintain a Register of People with Significant Control.
+Besides reporting changes to Companies House, companies are also required to maintain a Register of People with Significant Control.
 If you fail to comply with these requirements you could be committing a criminal offence.

 Note: As long as the company is inactive throughout the financial year there won’t be any tax liabilities and it won’t have to file a tax return.
 However, in cases when company was previously trading you need to call HMRC on 0300 200 3410 or write a letter addressed at Corporation Tax Services, HM Revenue and Customs, BX9 1AX, United Kingdom to tell them that the company is dormant and that you shall thereby not submit any tax return.